Policies

 CC License

-This work is licensed under a Creative Commons Attribution 4.0 International License.
+This work is licensed under a Creative Commons Attribution 4.0 International (CC BY 4.0) License.

 Article Processing and Submission Charge

-Peer review
+Peer Review

 Editors will provide the highest standards of transparency in the management of the peer review process, by ensuring an appropriate course of action, preventing any misconduct and conflicts of interest.

 Submitted papers are never shared with editors of other journals, unless with the authors’ agreement or in cases of alleged misconduct.
-Editors do not give any indication of a paper’s status with the journal to anyone other than the authors.
+Editors do not give any indication of a paper’s status with the Journal to anyone other than the authors.
 Cinéma & Cie web-based submission system prevents unauthorised access.

-Copyright policy
+Copyright Policy

 Plagiarism

-Editors have the duty to act promptly in case of errors and misconducts, both proven and alleged.
+Editors have the duty to act promptly in case of errors and misconduct, both proven and alleged.
 This duty extends to both published and unpublished papers.
 In case such as errors in articles or in the publication process, fraudulent publication or plagiarism, appropriate steps will be taken, following the recommendations, guidelines and flowcharts from COPE (https://publicationethics.org/files/cope-retraction-guidelines-v2.pdf).
 Corrections will happen with due prominence, including the publication of an erratum (errors from the publication process), corrigendum (errors from the Author(s)) or, in the most severe cases, the retraction of the affected work.
 Retracted papers will be retained online, and they will be prominently marked as a retraction in all online versions, including the PDF, for the benefit of future readers.

 Archiving

-The journal has enabled the PKP PN (Preservation Network) plugin, in order to preserve digital contents through LOCKSS (Lots of Copies Keep Stuff Safe) project.
+The Journal has enabled the PKP PN (Preservation Network) plugin, in order to preserve digital contents through LOCKSS (Lots of Copies Keep Stuff Safe) project.

 Privacy Statement

-The names, email addresses and data entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose, or to any other party.
+The names, email addresses and data entered in this Journal site will be used exclusively for the stated purposes of this Journal and will not be made available for any other purpose, or to any other party.

 Publication Ethics